Drum circle: Medicine wheel drumming and prayer ceremony

-Practiced by various groups, and outlined step-by-step in the book, "Finding Sanctuary in Nature: Simple Ceremonies in the Native American Tradition for Healing Yourself and Others," by Jim PathFinder Ewing (page 147), "the medicine wheel drum circle prayer ceremony" recognizes the four directions—east, south, west, north—as spiritual Powers that can help balance and heal.
-The ceremony has four rounds, with drumming by all participants at the instruction of the leader allowing the energy of each direction in each round to come into the circle to facilitate prayers and healing.
-It has been described as "like a sweat lodge without the sweat" (page 148, Finding Sanctuary).
-Ewing held these ceremonies each month for seven years, as outlined in the book, in addition to shamanic drum circles, and at various sites from coast to coast in the United States since the late 1990s.
+Practiced by various groups, "the medicine wheel group drumming prayer ceremony" recognizes the cardinal directions as spiritual powers that can help balance and heal.
+The ceremony has four rounds, with drumming by all participants at the instruction of the leader allowing the energy of each direction in each round to come into the group to facilitate prayers and healing.
+It has been described as "like a sweat lodge without the sweat".
+Author Jim Ewing held these ceremonies each month for seven years, as outlined in the book Finding Sanctuary in Nature, in addition to shamanic drum circles, and at various sites from coast to coast in the United States since the late 1990s.
 Groups based on his example and the instructions outlined in the book have resulted in other groups forming worldwide.
 This description is not of a drum circle in the sense that the term is commonly used.
 It is a drumming ceremony that takes place in a circle, but very different in content and form than a drum circle, more of an improvised community drumming jam.
-This type should probably be listed under shamanic or spiritual drumming and not under drum circles.

 Notable figures in the group drumming movement

-Commercial drum circle groups and companies exist in most countries to serve various markets.
+Commercial group drumming organizations and companies exist in most countries to serve various markets.
 There is also a growing body of people working in places such as hospitals, prisons, and hospices using drumming as a form of recreational and supportive music making.
 Music therapists often use various forms of group drumming (including improvised drumming) in their work to reach therapeutic goals and objectives.
+Americans include Arthur Hull and Kalani Das.